Opioid treatment gap in Medicare: methadone clinics

 Instead, in the highly regulated methadone system, patients first are assessed by a doctor, then show up daily at federally certified methadone clinics to take their doses of the pink liquid.
 Or, like Purvis in Maryland, they prove through repeated urine screens that they have earned the right to weekly take-home doses.

-In Congress, a Senate panel looking for ways to counter the opioid epidemic is considering allowing Medicare to cover methadone treatment.
-Legislation has been introduced in the House, and a White House commission on the opioid epidemic also recommended the change.
+In Congress, legislation has been introduced in the House and Senate, and a White House commission on the opioid epidemic also recommended the change.

 The epidemic is “affecting all populations, including our seniors,” said Rep. George Holding, R-North Carolina, a sponsor of the House bill.
 “Medicare beneficiaries have among the highest and fastest growing rate of opioid use disorder, but they don’t currently have coverage for the most effective treatment.”